 Motorcycle accidents often cause death or permanent injury.
 Motorcycle operators and passengers have little protection when an accident happens.
 There is no hood, rear, or side of a vehicle to protect the riders.
 When a collision occurs, the driver and passenger are almost certain to fall off their motorcycle onto the hard ground – often at high speeds.

-The Chicago motorcycle accident attorneys at Gainsberg Law fight for injured drivers and riders throughout Illinois.
+The Chicago motorcycle accident attorneys at Gainsberg Injury and Accident Lawyers fight for injured drivers and riders throughout Illinois.
 Our lawyers work to prove that another vehicle operator, defective parts, poorly designed roads, or other types of negligence caused the accident.
 When fault can be proved, we demand compensation for pain and suffering, payment for all hospital and medical bills, and compensation for any lost earnings.
 In egregious cases, we ask for punitive damages.

 How can we help?

 - How common are motorcycle accidents?